Yoast/wordpress-seo/readme.txt

 * Introduces a partial integration of the Yoast SEO meta box in the Web Stories WordPress editor.
 Props to [swissspidy](https://github.com/swissspidy).
 * Less is more: removes a whole bunch of ads from the Yoast SEO admin screens.
 * Improves the support for 16:9 images by the ImageSelect component.
+* Optimizes license checks made by Premium add-ons.
+* Improves accuracy of the Czech passive voice assessment by separating clauses based on punctuation marks and an expanded list of stopwords.

 Bugfixes: